-Although a creditor could decide to approve an account without a credit report, nearly all companies will choose to deny the application.
+Although a creditor could decide to green-light an account without a credit report, nearly all companies will choose to deny the application.

 How to freeze your credit

-You'll provide your name, Social Security number, date of birth, address and other personal information, and will pay the fee if you live in one of the states that allow those.
+You'll provide your name, Social Security number, date of birth, address and other personal information.
+Under the law, the freeze must be in place by the next business day.

 Each credit reporting agency will supply you with a PIN number.
 Save these PINs, because you’ll need them later to unfreeze your credit.